 2. Put Your Modern Amenities Away

 To keep the simplicity vibe echoing throughout the home, tuck away any modern amenities such as televisions, game systems, stereos, and computers.
 This gives you an excellent opportunity to shop around for old armoires and storage chests.
 An old armoire, antique or not, can easily be retrofitted to house a complete entertainment system.
+Or consider a wooden entertainment unit that fits into your farmhouse decor.

 This is more difficult to pull off as far as kitchen appliances go, so while you may not be able to hide the refrigerator or stove, keeping those items simple shouldn’t detract too much from your celebration of pioneer life.
 However, it should be simple enough to tuck the microwave behind cabinet doors.